 Here’s an alert related to AdWords.

 Thanks to these Google Alerts, I’ll now be on the email marketing list and updated when there is news related to my niche and subjects.
 I can take this information and work it into my content strategy.

-In some cases, I might not want to rely on Google Alerts.
+In some cases, I might not want to rely on a media platform like Google Alerts.
 Instead, I may just want to find out what some of the latest industry publications within my niche are covering.

 I can do that by performing a search within Google News.

 Though there are some results here that came up within Google Alerts, there are also some other useful pieces of great content that didn’t and I can use them to inspire my own content creations.